The Misfit (TV series): Background

+Each episode of The Misfit explored Badger's response to a different aspect of modern life in a Britain which had just emerged from the Swinging Sixties.
 Due to the standard practise of wiping at the time which resulted in the loss of many TV programs, the master tapes of ten episodes from this series were wiped and only survive as 16mm monochrome telerecordings.
-Only the following episodes 'On Being British', 'On Superior Persons' and 'Of Europe and Foreigners and Things survive on colour videotape.
+Only the episodes "On Being British", "On Superior Persons" and "Of Europe and Foreigners and Things" survive on colour videotape.